Netflix/titus/docs/docs/install/agent.md

 - Ones that matter: export TITUS_REGISTRY="registry.hub.docker.com",
 - Set env var TITUS_REGISTRY to export TITUS_REGISTRY="registry.hub.docker.com"
 - Changed the pause image to use to imageName = "kubernetes/pause:latest"
+- Run `sudo /apps/titus-vpc-network-driver/bin/run` to start the driver.
+Since all of the other components are in the host network, it should be fine to run it from the host.

 # titus-base-networking
 - In `https://stash.netflix.com/projects/BASEAMI/repos/nflx-base-networking/browse` run `./gradlew buildDeb` to